-The Title IX Investigator will collect and preserve evidence pertaining to the allegations set forth in the initiating formal complaint.
+The Title IX Investigator will collect and preserve evidence pertaining to the allegations set forth in the initiating complaint.
 Party and/or witness interviews may be recorded.
 If not, the Title IX investigator shall take and preserve notes of the interviews.
-As part of this investigation, the Title IX Investigator shall create a preliminary and final investigative report and shall provide access and opportunity for review and response to all parties and their advisors, if any, as provided above.
+As part of this investigation, the Title IX Investigator shall create a preliminary and final investigative report and shall provide access and opportunity for review and response to all parties and their advisors, if any, as provided above and as otherwise required by applicable federal regulations.